David Cassidy Cause Of Death: Former Teen Idol Battled Dementia, Alcoholism In His Final Years

 Cassidy died on Tuesday after spending several days in a Florida hospital battling organ failure.
 Based on previous reports, it appears that David Cassidy’s official cause of death will be related to the kidney failure he had been suffering, which TMZ reported more than two days ago had taken a turn for the worse.
 Doctors reportedly saw little hope of recovery, summoning Cassidy’s family to be by his side in the final days.

-But even before his hospitalization, David Cassidy had been batting a number of serious ailments.
+But even before his hospitalization, David Cassidy had been battling a number of serious ailments.
 As the International Business Times reported, Cassidy announced to fans earlier this year that he was suffering dementia.
 The condition left him unable to perform or even remember the words to songs he had been performing for decades, the report noted.

 Cassidy would later say that part of him expected to suffer dementia, which also struck his mother, the actress Evelyn Ward.